Category: M

 🏫 Education

-Education in Milan is managed by the Milan Village School District.
-The district operates the Milan Village School, which serves students from kindergarten through 8th grade.
-High school students typically attend Berlin High School, located in the neighboring town of Berlin.
+Education in Monticello is served by the RSU 29/70 school district.
+The town has one elementary school, Wellington School, which serves students from kindergarten through eighth grade.
+High school students typically attend Houlton High School, located in the nearby town of Houlton.

 🚧 Transportation